Timed tuplix calculus and the Wesseling and van den Bergh equation: Financial Product Behaviours

+In this section, we formalize the cumulative interest compliant conservation requirement proposed by Wesseling and van den Bergh, use this formalization to introduce the notion of a financial product behaviour, and present some properties of financial product behaviours.
+We use \TTC\ for this, viewing tuplices as representations of financial behaviours.

+Here, the signed cancellation meadow $\cD$, which is a parameter of \TTC, is confined to the signed meadow of real numbers.
+The signed meadow of rational numbers would not serve our purpose as will be explained hereafter.

+In~\cite{WB00a}, Wesseling and van den Bergh claim that interest calculations relating to financial products should always be based on cumulative interests.
+By strictly adhering to the use of cumulative interests, the design of financial products is made symmetric between client and provider and an implicit bias towards either party can be avoided.
+This is the point of departure of their `realistic interest calculation approach' and the origin of axiom RICA of TTC.
+Applying this approach involves a strict separation between transfers related to a financial product proper and transfers related to its costs of delivery.
+Transfers related to the financial product proper include transfers due to interests.
+Transfers related to the costs of delivery may include clear profit, general running cost, cost of insurance against non-payment, costs of marketing and communication, etc.

-\TTC\ is concerned with financial behaviours.
-A financial product exhibits a financial behaviour.
-In~\cite{WB00a}, Wesseling and van den Bergh propose a cumulative interest compliant conservation requirement as a criterion for pure financial products: the sum of all transfers relating to the product, transposed to some point of time by means of cumulative interest at the actual interest rate of the product, is zero.
-In this section we formalize this requirement and show how financial behaviours may profit from using pure financial products.
+Having made this separation, Wesseling and van den Bergh formulate a cumulative interest compliant conservation requirement for financial products: the sum of all transfers relating to the product, transposed to some point of time (the focal date) by means of cumulative interest at the effective interest rate of the product, is zero.
+In~\cite{WB00a}, this requirement is presented in the form of an equation whose left-hand side and right-hand side are informally described.
+The equation concerned has two unknowns, to wit a financial behaviour and an interest rate.
+If a financial behaviour and an interest rate make up a solution of the equation, then the interest rate is taken for the effective interest rate of a financial product that involves the financial behaviour.